 The story of the brown teal is typical of many of our dwindling native species.
 Brown teal are very sociable ducks, spending a lot of time in large flocks at traditional sites, where they meet and bond with their mates.
 This social habit has contributed to their downfall as the destruction of a single traditional site means the disruption and decline of an entire population.

-of an entire population.
+Brown teal live in boggy wetlands, near

 Brown teal live in boggy wetlands, near streams or lagoons or estuaries.
 They feed at night, dabbling and probing the mud for worms and crustaceans, catching insects and snails amongst the rushes, and nibbling roots and leafy shoots.
 Hedges or long grass conceal their nests in which the small clutches of between 4 and 8 eggs are laid.
 The brown teal or pateke is endemic, meaning it is not found anywhere else in the world.
 Last century brown teal were widespread throughout NZ, and were commonly shot for food and sport.

-Unnoticed and unrecorded the species declined, presumably from a combination of shooting, predation by introduced cats, rats and mustellids, and the loss of their habitat through the drainage of wetlands for pasture.
+Unnoticed and unrecorded the species declined, presumably from a combination of shooting, predation by introduced cats, rats and mustelids, and the loss of their habitat through the drainage of wetlands for pasture.
 By 1983 the brown teal population was estimated at less than 1500 birds, found only in North Auckland and Great Barrier Island.
-The larger population of about 1200 birds on Great Barrier Island appears to be stable, but the Northland groups are small and vulin the Whangapoua wetland on the Crownowned Okiwi Station.
-Last month a large part of the wetland was allocated to the new Land Corporation to graze cattle in the summer when the rest of the station's pasture is dried out.
+The larger population of about 1200 birds on Great Barrier Island appears to be stable, but the Northland groups are small and vulnerable.